Pfaffenhofen an der Ilm: History

 In 2017, the horticultural show 'Nature in Pfaffenhofen' consisted of 89 days of events, which attracted 330,000 visitors.

 Sport

 Ice Hockey

 The ice stadium is home to the EC Pfaffenhofen IceHogs.
 The team plays in the Bavarian Ice Hockey League and reached the Bavarian runner-up in the 2004/05 season and the 2007/08 season.

 Swimming

-The municipal outdoor pool 'Ilmbad' and the 'Gerolsbad', are swimming facilities in the town.
+The municipal outdoor pool 'Ilmbad' and the indoor 'Gerolsbad', are swimming facilities in the town.

 Sports park

 As part of the 2017 'Nature in Pfaffenhofen', a modern sports park with training grounds, stadium, fitness equipment and beach volleyball fields was built near the city center on the Ilm near the ice stadium.

 Speedway

 The motorcycle speedway track run by the club MSC Pfaffenhofen was demolished to make way for the sports park.
 It had existed from 17 September 1950 to 4 May 2014 and hosted important events, including a qualifying round of the Speedway World Championship in 1987 and the final of the 1992 Speedway Under-21 World Championship.